 sudo apt-get buld-dep PACKAGENAME fetches and installs all the prerequisites necessary for building the denoted package. (however, it does not download the source package itself)

 sudo dpkg -i BIN-PACKAGE.deb finally installs the result of your building efforts.
 Note, if several packages depend on each other, you need to give them all as list in a single command invocation.

-After having prepared the sources thusly, you need to step into the root of the source tree, if you want to build the whole package, or even want to tweak and modify parts.
+After having prepared the sources this way, you need to step into the root of the source tree, if you want to build the whole package, or even want to tweak and modify parts.

 dpkg-checkbuilddeps checks that all the requirements of the package are satisfied.
 It just prints out what is missing; this is especially useful if the fully automated install did not work entirely, so you have to fix / reinstall parts manually

 dpkg-buildpackage starts the full build.
 This includes re-generating the source package (and especially the diff).
 If you only want to build the binary package, you can skip the diff- / source-package generation with -b

 For performing any compiling and packaging tasks, you need some additional software, which by default isn’t installed on a desktop system — most notably the GNU C compiler.
 On any Debian based system, you get these basic tooling by

 When building software linked against some library, we need additional header files provided together with the library.
 Conventionally, these headers are packaged separately from the library and shipped as a package with a name like LIBNAME-dev.
 You can safely deinstall these development packages when done with building.